 Horston leads Tennessee’s overtime win over Arkansas

-KNOXVILLE, Tenn.
-(AP) — Jordan Horston scored 24 points, including the last three in overtime, to lead No. 7 Tennessee in a come-from-behind 86-83 victory over Arkansas on Monday night.

-The Lady Volunteers (19-2, 7-1 Southeastern Conference) trailed by as many as 13 points in the third quarter before recovering.
-Rae Burrell added 21 points, including the 3-pointer that gave Tennessee its first lead, 63-61, with 7:46 left in the fourth quarter.
-Tamari Key scored 11 of her 14 points in the fourth quarter and overtime.
-Sara Puckett had 10.
+“We had a set play we had been working on all year,” said Razorbacks coach Mike Neighbors.
+“She had a solid look.
+She gets the best defender of whoever we play.
+She puts up those numbers against their lockdown.”

+“Ramirez is someone you can’t shut down,” said Harper.
+“You can only make it as difficult as possible on her and maybe she’ll miss one.”

-Amber Ramirez scored 29 points to lead the Razorbacks (14-7, 4-4).
-Samara Spencer had 17, Jersey Wolfenbarger scored 13 and Sasha Goforth 10.
+Samara Spencer scored 17 points, but missed two critical free throws in the last 11 seconds of overtime.
+Jersey Wolfenbarger scored 13 and Sasha Goforth added 10.

-Horston had a chance to win the game in regulation, but her jumper from the free throw line hit the back of the rim at the buzzer.
+Even though Tennessee lost Keyen Green, an inside presence off the bench, with an ACL injury last week, it still managed to command a 60-40 rebounding advantage.
+The Lady Vols had 21 offensive boards and 27 second-chance points.

+“It could have been 40 (offensive rebounds) if we didn’t work so hard,” Neighbors said.
+“We were spent.
+Their style grinds on you.”

 BIG PICTURE